deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13293/index.md

 {{< table-caption >}}
 <table id='0' style='font-size:18px'><tr><td>Hyperparameter</td><td>Value</td></tr><tr><td>Learning rate</td><td>2 X 10 5</td></tr><tr><td>Batch size</td><td>16</td></tr><tr><td>Number of epochs</td><td>20</td></tr><tr><td>Optimizer</td><td>AdamW with weight decay of 0.01</td></tr><tr><td>Evaluation strategy</td><td>Model evaluation at the end of each epoch</td></tr><tr><td>Logging</td><td>Evaluation results logged every 10 steps</td></tr><tr><td colspan="2">Table 1: Training Hyperparameters for Schema-Based Classifier</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 The table lists the hyperparameters and their corresponding values used for training the schema-based classifier.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 1: Training Hyperparameters for Schema-Based Classifier
 > </details>

-> The table lists the hyperparameters and their corresponding values used for training the schema-based classifier.

 {{< table-caption >}}
 <table id='3' style='font-size:22px'><tr><td>[Task]</td><td></td></tr><tr><td>You will be given a user question and Responses for that question.
 You have to act as a Judge and evaluate those responses from an educational point of view.</td><td></td></tr><tr><td>Your task is to provide a 'total rating' scoring to each response and how well the system answer answers the user concerns expressed in the question and</td><td></td></tr><tr><td>user whether they follow step by step reasoning with clarity Give your answers as a float on a scale of 0 to 10, where 0 means that the responses is not helpful at all, and 10 means that the answer completely and helpfully addresses the question from an educational point of view.</td><td></td></tr><tr><td>Feedback:::</td><td></td></tr><tr><td>Total rating: (your rating, as a float between 0 and 10)</td><td></td></tr><tr><td>Now here are the question and responses.</td><td></td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 Table 1 presents the hyperparameters used during the training of the schema-based classifier, including the learning rate, batch size, number of epochs, optimizer, and evaluation strategy.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 1: Training Hyperparameters for Schema-Based Classifier
 > </details>

-> Table 1 presents the hyperparameters used during the training of the schema-based classifier, including the learning rate, batch size, number of epochs, optimizer, and evaluation strategy.

 </details>